 c) in the case that only a part of the Question is regarded as still useful, the possibility to transfer the relevant part to another Question developed later.

-A2.5.2.1.6.3 To facilitate the review work, the Director shall endeavour, before each RA, in consultation with the Chairs of the SGs, to prepare lists of ITUR Questions that may be identified in § A2.5.2.1.6.1.
+A2.5.2.1.6.3 To facilitate the review work, the Director shall endeavour, before each RA, in consultation with the Chairs of the SGs, to prepare lists of ITUR Questions that may be identified under § A2.5.2.1.6.1 as not having being substantially modified in the last 12 years.
 After the review by the relevant SGs, the results should be reported to the next RA through the Chairs of the SGs.

+[Editor’s note: The modifications proposed to maintain consistent terminology across the Resolution specifically using “suppression” and “suppress” instead of “deletion” and delete).
+Regarding the revision to A2.5.2.1.6.3, it aims to clarify that paragraph A2.5.2.1.6.1 does not provide a list of ITU-R Questions but instead establishes the criterion to be applied when preparing the list referenced in the preceding paragraph.]

 A2.5.2.2 Adoption